 Improving the operational performance of disaster responders is a national priority.
-The objective of this study was to characterize US-based disaster training courses currently available to disaster medicine and public health professionals.
+The NCDMPH works to do so in a number of ways.
+One key element is research.
+The objective of one study was to characterize US-based disaster training courses currently available to disaster medicine and public health professionals.
 Its purpose is to better inform policies and decision-making regarding workforce and professional development.

 In a companion study, the NCDMPH identified 196 humanitarian assistance and disaster response (HA/DR) courses from across the Department of Defense.
 There is an abundance of CBRNE content relative to all other HA/DR relevant focus areas.
 The DOD largely focuses education and training toward developing military leaders across the continuum.
 The currently available trainings do not reflect a greater strategy or unity of effort.
 They are not based in disaster medicine and public health competencies, as defined by the field.